 A variety of small boats are available for rent seasonally at Independence Grove in Libertyville.
 Personal watercraft are not allowed on the lake at Independence Grove.

-Small Watercraft: Launch your own cartop boat, canoe, kayak, paddleboard or other small watercraft on Sterling Lake at Van Patten Woods in Wadsworth, on Long Lake at Grant Woods in Ingleside, or at Hastings Lake in Lake Villa.
+Small Watercraft: Launch your own cartop boat, canoe, kayak, stand up paddleboard or other small watercraft on Sterling Lake at Van Patten Woods in Wadsworth, on Long Lake at Grant Woods in Ingleside, or at Hastings Lake in Lake Villa.
 Launching is free and at your own risk.
 You'll need approved flotation gear and your boat must be registered with the state of Illinois.
 Electric trolling motors are allowed.
 Trailers are permitted only at Van Patten Woods but parking is limited to the grass overflow area.

 Motorboats: For larger boats, Fox River Forest Preserve in Port Barrington has one of the best equipped public boat launches on the Fox River.
 Boat slips are available for rent on a seasonal basis in the preserve's beautiful 169-slip Marina.
 Indoor dry storage is also available here.